Slaynash/VRCModLoader/README.md

 - **Tupper (from VRChat Team) said that any modification of the game can lead to a ban, as with this mod**
 - You need to know that this mod has not been validated by the VRChat team, but they don't seems to care if someone use it

-You can install it by downloading the installer on [the VRCTools website](https://vrchat.survival-machines.fr/) and running it using Java
+You can install it using the mod installer available on [the VRCTools website](https://vrchat.survival-machines.fr/)

-You can also install it manually by putting [this UnityEngine.dll](https://download2.survival-machines.fr/vrcmodloader/UnityEngine.dll) and the built VRCModLoader.dll files to the folder `<VRChat_Install_Folder>/VRChat_Data/Managed/`.

 How does it works
 ---
 This file is loaded by the modified UnityEngine.dll assembly.<br>
-On start, it will first install/update the [VRCTools mod](https://github.com/Slaynash/VRCTools) (It's a required mod for having all VRCModLoader features), copy all files located in `<VRChat_Install_Folder>/Mods` to `<VRChat_Install_Folder>/Mods_tmp`, and then load add the mods located in the directory `<VRChat_Install_Folder>/Mods_tmp`.
+On start, it will first install/update the [VRCTools mod](https://github.com/Slaynash/VRCTools) (It's a required mod for having all VRCModLoader features), copy all files located in `<VRChat_Install_Folder>/Mods` to a temporary folder, and then load all of them.

 How to create a mod
 ---